 “It was a minority with an edge, however.
 The new Jewish particularists presumed… to speak for the entire Jewish community.
 Driven by fear of anti-Semitism, by guilt over past Jewish timidity, and by suspicion of Gentiles, liberalism, and coalition politics, the new particularists simply took over the machinery oof American Jewish politics.
 Hardly anyone tried to stop them.
 The opinions of the majority of American Jews became largely irrelevant to the process of policy-making.
 The Jeewish community became the preserve of a passionate minority, driven by a terrible vision.
 This was the real revolution of 1967.”

 Underlying Goldberg’s point, here is a suggestion of the transformation that 1967 effected inside Jewish life.
 Milton Himmelfarb– Bill Kristol’s uncle– in an essay titled, “In Light of Israel’s Victory,” in October 1967.
-Once again, the “noose” metaphor makes an appearance.
-Also, notice how Jews of Israel have more “Jewish weight” than us Diaspora Jews, something Bill Kristol believes.
-And notice the intolerance of any dissent.
+Notice the “noose” metaphor again makes an appearance.
+Notice how Jews of Israel have more “Jewish weight” than us Diaspora Jews.
+Notice the intolerance of any dissent.
 That is still the creed among neocons:

 We have almost forgotten the unbelievable victory, and all the more our fear and depression in those weeks before the actual fighting broke out, when Nasser was tightening his noose.
 Political metaphors from thirty years ago kept running through our minds and conversations.
 We said, Munich; we said, Czechoslovakia; we said, salami tactics….